If you ever doubted that routines are important for doing strong creative work, read Twyla Tharp’s book, The Creative Habit.

 Expanding Your Profile

 What did you do to enhance your professional reputation?
 How many people did you add to your mailing list?
-How many social media followers did you gain on the various platforms you use?
-Who
+How

 Many people become entrepreneurs because of the freedom it affords them.
 When you own your own business, you are free to set your own goals, get out of bed when you like, and control your brand.